praveen130/Phishing-Domain-Detection/README.md

 From the obtained results of the above models, XGBoost Classifier has highest model performance of 92%.
 So the model is saved to the file XGBClassifier

+**Next Step:**

+1.use any Cloud Platform for this entier solution hosting Google,AWS,Azure 2.Complete Solution expose solution API